 (b) No Reliance.
-The Borrower hereby acknowledges and confirms to the Term Loan Lenders that the Borrower is executing this Agreement and the other Waiver Documents on the basis of its own investigation and for its own reasons without reliance upon any agreement, representation, understanding or communication by or on behalf of any other Person.
+The Borrower hereby acknowledges and confirms to the Term Loan Lenders that the Borrower is executing this Amendment on the basis of its own investigation and for its own reasons without reliance upon any agreement, representation, understanding or communication by or on behalf of any other Person.

 (c) Binding Effect.
-This Agreement shall be binding upon, inure to the benefit of and be enforceable by the Borrower, each Term Loan Lender and their respective successors and assigns.
+This Amendment shall be binding upon, inure to the benefit of and be enforceable by the Borrower, each Term Loan Lender and their respective successors and assigns.

 (d) Governing Law.
-This Agreement and the other Waiver Documents and any claims, controversy, dispute or cause of action (whether in contract or tort or otherwise) based upon, arising out of or relating to this Agreement or any other Waiver Document (except, as to any other Waiver Document, as expressly set forth therein) and the transactions contemplated hereby and thereby shall be governed by, and construed in accordance with, the law of the State of New York.
+This Amendment and any claims, controversy, dispute or cause of action (whether in contract or tort or otherwise) based upon, arising out of or relating to this Amendment and the transactions contemplated hereby and thereby shall be governed by, and construed in accordance with, the law of the State of New York.

 (e) Complete Agreement; Amendments.
-This Agreement, together with the other Waiver Documents and the other Loan Documents, contains the entire and exclusive agreement of the parties hereto and thereto with reference to the matters discussed herein and therein.
-This Agreement supersedes all prior commitments, drafts, communications, discussions and understandings, oral or written, with respect thereto.
-This Agreement may not be modified, amended or otherwise altered except in accordance with the terms of Section 12.04 of the Existing Term Loan Agreement and the New Tranche Term Loan Agreement, respectively.
+This Amendment and the other Loan Documents, contains the entire and exclusive agreement of the parties hereto and thereto with reference to the matters discussed herein and therein.
+This Amendment supersedes all prior commitments, drafts, communications, discussions and understandings, oral or written, with respect thereto.
+This Amendment may not be modified, amended or otherwise altered except in accordance with the terms of Section 12.04 of the Existing Term Loan Agreement and the New Tranche Term Loan Agreement, respectively.

 (f) Severability.
-Whenever possible, each provision of this Agreement shall be interpreted in such manner as to be effective and valid under all applicable laws and regulations.
-If, however, any provision of this Agreement shall be prohibited by or invalid under any such law or regulation in any jurisdiction, it shall, as to such jurisdiction, be deemed modified to conform to the minimum requirements of such law or regulation, or, if for any reason it is not deemed so modified, it shall be ineffective and invalid only to the extent of such prohibition or invalidity without affecting the remaining provisions of this Agreement, or the validity or effectiveness of such provision in any other jurisdiction.
+Whenever possible, each provision of this Amendment shall be interpreted in such manner as to be effective and valid under all applicable laws and regulations.
+If, however, any provision of this Amendment shall be prohibited by or invalid under any such law or regulation in any jurisdiction, it shall, as to such jurisdiction, be deemed modified to conform to the minimum requirements of such law or regulation, or, if for any reason it is not deemed so modified, it shall be ineffective and invalid only to the extent of such prohibition or invalidity without affecting the remaining provisions of this Amendment, or the validity or effectiveness of such provision in any other jurisdiction.

 (g) Counterparts.
-This Agreement may be executed in any number of counterparts and by different parties hereto in separate counterparts, each of which when so executed shall be deemed to be an original and all of which taken together shall constitute but one and the same agreement.
-Delivery of an executed counterpart of a signature page of this Agreement by facsimile or in electronic (i.e., "pdf" or "tif") format shall be effective as delivery of a manually executed counterpart of this Agreement.
+This Amendment may be executed in any number of counterparts and by different parties hereto in separate counterparts, each of which when so executed shall be deemed to be an original and all of which taken together shall constitute but one and the same agreement.
+Delivery of an executed counterpart of a signature page of this Amendment by facsimile or in electronic (i.e., "pdf" or "tif") format shall be effective as delivery of a manually executed counterpart of this Amendment.

 (h) Interpretation.
-This Agreement and the other Waiver Documents are the result of negotiations between and have been reviewed by counsel to the Term Loan Lenders, the Borrower and other parties, and are the product of all parties hereto.
-Accordingly, this Agreement and the other Waiver Documents shall not be construed against any of the Term Loan Lenders merely because of any Term Loan Lender's involvement in the preparation thereof.
+This Amendment is the result of negotiations between and has been reviewed by counsel to the Term Loan Lenders, the Borrower and other parties, and is the product of all parties hereto.
+Accordingly, this Amendment shall not be construed against any of the Term Loan Lenders merely because of any Term Loan Lender's involvement in the preparation thereof.